mjk-80/basic-login/README.md

-This is a basic Login app coded with React and Typescript and styled with tailwindcss In this app:
+This is a basic Login app coded with React and Typescript and styled with tailwindcss.

+In this app:
 This program controls the login form inputs and displays the relevant error if there is an issue with the inputs.